nicknish/hector-job-interview-prep/3-react/EXERCISES.md

 ## 4. Add the Accordion component

 Build a new Accordion component and add it to the `/accordion` route.

 This component should have the following features:

-- It should display a list of items
+- Component should have a title prop that becomes the label
-- Each item should have a title and a body
+- Component should have a body prop that becomes the body
-- The body should be hidden by default
 - When the title is clicked, the body should be shown
 - When the title is clicked again, the body should be hidden
+- The body should be hidden by default

 ## 5. Add the Contact component